amateescu/speakly/README.md

 Install
 =====================

-Don't forget to download the submodules to get the whole projet.
-You have two options for doing it:
+Don't forget to download the submodules to get the whole project.
+You have two options for doing that:

 ```
 $ git clone https://github.com/amateescu/speakly.git speakly